costajob/app-servers/README.md

 In order to mimic dynamic languages Crystal adopts a full type-inference approach (similar to Haskell) that is incredibly stable considering the language is still in its beta.

 ### Java
-[Java](http://www.oracle.com/technetwork/java/javase/downloads/jre7-downloads-1880261.html) 7 Ubuntu's default JDK is used.
+[Java](https://www.java.com/en/) 8 comes pre-installed on Xcode 7.31.
 I get two Sun certifications back in 2006 and found out the more i delved into Java the less i liked it.
-Ignoring Java on this comparison is not an option anyway: Java is the most used programming language in the world (2015) and some smart folks have invested on it since the 90ies.
+Ignoring Java on this comparison is not an option anyway: Java is the most used programming language in the world (2016) and some smart folks have invested on it since the 90ies.

 ## Benchmarks
 I decided to test how these languages manage multiple HTTP requests by using standard libraries and/or micro-frameworks.